vrindadixit17/React/README.md

-# SQL
+# React
-A collection of SQL projects covering database design, data analysis, and complex querying — perfect for practice and interviews.
+A collection of React projects for practice and interviews.